awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. **Perform an upgrade dry run** – We highly recommend testing a major version upgrade on a duplicate of your production database before attempting the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or do a point\-in\-time restore of your database to its latest restorable time\.
 For more information, see [Restoring from a snapshot](USER_RestoreFromSnapshot.md#USER_RestoreFromSnapshot.Restoring) or [Restoring a DB instance to a specified time](USER_PIT.md)\.
 For details on performing the upgrade, see [Manually upgrading the engine version](USER_UpgradeDBInstance.Upgrading.md#USER_UpgradeDBInstance.Upgrading.Manual)\.

+   In upgrading a version 9\.6 DB instance to version 10, be aware that PostgreSQL 10 enables parallel queries by default\.
+You can test the impact of parallelism *before* the upgrade by changing the `max_parallel_workers_per_gather` parameter on your test DB instance to 2\.
+**Note**
+ The default value for `max_parallel_workers_per_gather` parameter in the `default.postgresql10` DB parameter group is 2\.

+   For more information, see [Parallel Query](https://www.postgresql.org/docs/10/parallel-query.html) in the PostgreSQL documentation\.
+To disable parallelism on version 10, set the `max_parallel_workers_per_gather` parameter to 0\.

    During the major version upgrade, the `public` and `template1` databases and the `public` schema in every database on the instance are temporarily renamed\.
 These objects appear in the logs with their original name and a random string appended\.
 The string is appended so that custom settings such as `locale` and `owner` are preserved during the major version upgrade\.
 After the upgrade completes, the objects are renamed back to their original names\.
 **Note**
 During the major version upgrade process, you can't do a point\-in\-time restore of your instance\.
 After Amazon RDS performs the upgrade, it takes an automatic backup of the instance\.
 You can perform a point\-in\-time restore to times before the upgrade began and after the automatic backup of your instance has completed\.